hayasalman/Supermarkets-Sales-Predictions-Regression/README.md

 ## Overview

 In today's world, understanding what role certain properties of a product play and how they affect the sales is imperative to any retail business.
-The essential aim of this project is to predict the future sales and help in getting an idea about future demands that can help with inventory management, and answering questions such as : which branches generate most of the sales. also, hopefully the data will help us to figure out the reasons that leads to such good sales in that market type, while we find out which the branches need more of our attention and how we could possibly improve them, and what’s the aspect (or the feature) that directly influences the sales for all the market.
+The essential aim of this project is to predict the future sales and help in getting an idea about future demands that can help with inventory management, and answering questions such as : which market types that contribute most of the sales and figures out which  potential reasons led to such good sales in that market type, while we find out which the market types need more attention and how we can possibly improve it, and what’s the aspect (or the feature) that directly influences the sales for all the market.

 ## About The Dataset